mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 The analysis is typically applied as post-processing step to the hits identified by a comparative analysis, such as *resampling*.
 Several analytical method are provided:
-Fisher's exact test (hypergeometric distribution), GSEA (Gene Set Enrichment Analysis) by `Subramanian et al (2005) <https://www.ncbi.nlm.nih.gov/pubmed/16199517>`_, and `Ontologizer <https://www.ncbi.nlm.nih.gov/pubmed/17848398>`_.
+Fisher's exact test (FET, hypergeometric distribution), GSEA (Gene Set Enrichment Analysis) by `Subramanian et al (2005) <https://www.ncbi.nlm.nih.gov/pubmed/16199517>`_, and `Ontologizer <https://www.ncbi.nlm.nih.gov/pubmed/17848398>`_.
-For the Fisher exact test,
+For Fisher's exact test,
 genes in the resampling output file with adjusted p-value < 0.05 are taken as hits, and evaluated for overlap with functional categories of genes.
 The GSEA methods use the whole list of genes, ranked in order of statistical significance